ucl-codec/cloud_infrastructure/README.md

 docker exec -it node bash
-docker exec -it researcher bash docker exec -it gui bash docker exec -it mqtt sh docker exec -it restful bash
+docker exec -it researcher bash docker exec -it gui bash docker exec -it mqtt bash docker exec -it restful bash
 ```